jrenner/java-glances/README.md

 Read the specification of the Glances API:
 - https://github.com/nicolargo/glances/wiki/The-Glances-API-How-To

-How to use?
+Build
+- ant
-- Get pre-packaged jar with dependencies included: [java-glances-0.2.jar](https://www.dropbox.com/s/pzroww8mfb8kfy0/java-glances-0.2.jar)
+- Or get a [pre-packaged .jar](https://www.dropbox.com/s/c19yuj85clw0yx5/java-glances-0.3.jar) with dependencies included
 - Add as a library and follow the example below to initialize a Glances object

 Dependencies: